How to fix disk unknown not initialized in Windows 10/8/7?

 Step 7: After the scan completes, the lost files will be listed as below window, then select the files you want to recover and start recovery.

-After data recovery from the uninitialized disk, please follow below steps to initialize this disk:
+After data recovery from the uninitialized disk, it is time to initialize disk.

-Step 1: Right click My Computer or This PC.
+Step 1: Right click on My Computer or This PC.

-Step 2: Select Manage from the right-click menu -> Storage -> Disk Management.
+Step 2: Select Manage from the right-click menu, select Storage and choose Disk Management.

-Step 3: Right click this target disk and select "Initialize Disk".
+Step 3: Right click on the uninitialized disk and select "Initialize Disk".

 Step 4: In the Initialize Disk window, check to make sure that the correct disk is selected and then select the partition style: MBR or GPT.